b. Otis Ray Redding, Jr., 9th September 1941, Dawson, Georgia, U.S.A.

 After an appearance at the Monterey Pop Festival Otis's career was looking highly promising, however, tragedy struck on 10th December 1967.

-The light aircraft in which he was travelling plunged into Lake Monona, Madison, Wisconsin, killing the singer, his valet, the pilot and four members of The Bar-Kays.
+The band was traveling to performances in Otis' Beechcraft H18, when the jet plunged into Lake Monona, Madison, Wisconsin, killing the singer, his valet, the pilot and four members of The Bar-Kays.

 otis redding's funeral